GelsonMR/starwars-transaction-control/README.md

      ![Successful alert](screenshots/image-6.png)

 ```
-May the force be with you!
+May the Force be with you!
 ```